When you know yourself, you can plan your career and education based on what's important to you: your interests, abilities, values and experiences.

 - 50% in Mathematics 10C (Pure Mathematics 10 or Applied Mathematics 10) or equivalent*

 *Please note: If it has been 10 or more years since you completed Mathematics courses (i.e. Math 10, 20, 30 or Math 13, 23, 33), you will be required to complete a skills assessment, take a challenge exam, or complete upgrading to meet the Math requirement for this program.

 If English is your second language, you must provide proof of English language proficiency (ELP) prior to admission.
 ELP must have been completed within two years prior to application to the program.
 Acceptable evidence of ELP may be one of the following:

-- TOEFL Internet-based test score 84, with no section score below 21
+- TOEFL iBT overall score of 84, no section score below 21

 - Completion of ESLS 8000/ESLS 8100 and ESLW 8000/ESLW 8100 with a minimum 80%

 - Completion of ESLG 1860 and ESLG 1861 with a minimum 50%

 The following are not required for admission purposes, but will be required before you attend your practicum: